ejscott1/a1111-base/README.md

 - Configs (A1111): /opt/webui/configs/v1-inference.yaml

 ## Run (RunPod)
-- Image: ghcr.io/<you>/<repo>:latest
+- Image: ghcr.io/ejscott1/a1111-base:latest
 - GPU: A4500/A5000 (solid) or A40/4090 (faster)
 - Volume: mount persistent volume at /workspace
 - Port: expose 7860
-- Env (optional):
+- Env (with extension installs enabled):
-  WEBUI_ARGS=--listen --port 7860 --api --data-dir /workspace/a1111-data
+  WEBUI_ARGS=--listen --port 7860 --api --data-dir /workspace/a1111-data --enable-insecure-extension-access

-Connect → HTTP once running.
+- Connect → HTTP once running.

 ## First use
 1. Upload at least one model to: